 - Content is written around a specific goal

 Content and copy work together to drive traffic to your website and turn visitors into leads.
-Both are necessary for growth, and both have an important role in increasing your audience and site conversions.
+Both are necessary for growth.
+And both have a role in growing your audience and increasing conversions.